kfoozminus/cheatsheets/kubernetes.md

 to be ready, all the containers of the pod must be ready and readiness gates must be true. mentional the conditions in readinessGates and if that condition doesn't exist in status.conditions - it will be considered false.

 The new Pod conditions must comply with Kubernetes label key format.
 Since the kubectl patch command still doesn’t support patching object status, the new Pod conditions have to be injected through the PATCH action using one of the KubeClient libraries.
-(QJenny, https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-readiness-gate)
+(UJenny, https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-readiness-gate)

 restartPolicy of a pod means restart of all containers of the pod.
 UJenny https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy